parhamdoustdar/parhamdoustdar.github.io/coaching.md

 Maybe you feel like an imposter, like you got where you are by "luck" or through "coincidences".

-Maybe you like to do more, but you don't know how.
+Maybe you like to do more, to grow, but you don't know how.

 Maybe you've done things that you're proud of, but now you feel lost.

-Maybe you know where you should go, and you have a hypothetical idea of how to get there, but you can't seem to move in that direction.
+Maybe you know where you should go, and you have a hypothetical idea of how to get there, but you can't seem to move.

 Maybe you are achieving a lot at work, but you're realizing that your relationships outside work need some... well, work. 😎

-Click [here](https://calendly.com/parhamdoustdar/clarity) to book a completely free, no obligation session where we go deep into your dreams, your goals, and your needs, or keep on reading to know more about me.
+Click [here](https://calendly.com/parhamdoustdar/chat) to book a no obligation session to chat.
+If we are both a "hell YES!", we can set up a free session to go deep into your dreams, your goals, and your needs.

+Want to know me more first?
+Keep on reading.

 ### Who am I?